 It’s also possible to find plenty of mid-range hotels in the centre of Lisbon, such as The 7 Hotel right in the heart of Baixa.
 With the chic decor of their studios, you’ll find plenty of comfort while also being able to step out and begin exploring immediately.

 For more hotel options in Lisbon check out Booking.com.
 They continuously offer the best rates and their custom service is on point.
+Airbnb is also a great spot to look for accommodations, for recommendations take a look at our list of the best Airbnbs in Lisbon.

 Lisbon also has no shortage of hostels for budget travelers, and they come in all sorts of styles, shapes and sizes.
 A great example is Lisbon Destination Hostel, with its nice big windows and spacious, breezy look.
 The cool indoor patio area means you don’t even need to go outside to hang out and meet other travelers.